-Bell Bomber plant opened near Marietta; 18-year-olds get right to vote in Georgia

-First Liberty ship launched from Savannah Shipyard; Ellis Arnall elected governor

-1933 Hitler came to power in Germany

-Japan attacked fleet at Pearl Harbor, Hawaii; U.S. entered World War II; UGA controversy Voters ratify

-new state

-constitution; poll

-tax abolished;

-white primary

-declared

-unconstitutional

-World War II began in Europe

-Selective Service System established 1941 Lend-Lease Act passed

-Rationing began in U.S.

-1943 Allied invasion of Sicily, Italy 1945 World War II ended

-D-Day invasion at Normandy
+Figure 45 Timeline: 1930 to 1945

+unched from Savannah olant opened near Marietta; 18-year-olds got right to vote in 1942 ched from Savannah Shipyard; Ellis Arnall elected governor 1941 Japan attacked fleet at Pearl Harbor, Hawaii; US entered World War II; UGA controversy Voters ratified new state constitution; poll tax abolished; white primary declared unconstitutional ין 193 3 1935 1937 1939 1941 1943 3 194 15 World War II began i Selective Service 1940 System established Lend-Lease Act j 1941 passed 1942 ning began in US A in of ١

 After World War I, most Americans wanted to focus on their own country.
 They wanted a trade relationship with other countries, but they did not want to get involved in the affairs of those countries or their relationships with one another.
 When the aggressions of Italy, Germany, and Japan began, Americans still did not get involved.
-By the late 1930s, however, U.S. leaders began to prepare for military action.
+By the late 1930s, however, US leaders began to prepare for military action.
 But it took an attack on American soil to bring the country into World War II.